About This Resource

-When feeling distressed or upset, we sometimes let our emotions and feelings determine our behaviour.
-For example, when we feel stressed, we may try to deal with our feelings by eating, or when we're angry, we may yell.
+When we’re distressed or upset, we sometimes let our emotions guide our behaviour.
+For example, when we feel stressed, we may try to deal with our feelings by eating.
+Or when we're angry, we may yell.

 If you are angry, don’t yell.
 Instead, take a breath, relax for a moment, and then calmly try to resolve the situation.

 If you are anxious, don’t avoid the situation.
-Instead, think about why you are feeling anxious (e.g. “I am worried that I will not do a good job”) and take steps to prepare yourself or do whatever is most helpful in that situation.
+Instead, think about why you are feeling anxious.
+For example, you may realize “I am worried that I will not do a good job.”
+Then you can take steps to prepare yourself or do whatever is most helpful in that situation.

-Step 1: Identify the situation where your troubling feelings emerge.
+Step 1: Identify the situation where your troubling feelings come up.